camerahacks/canon-ccapi-node/README.md

 The above translates to: Wait 5 second to start shooting then take 20 pictures waiting 60 seconds between each picture.

-### Important
-Currently, there is no way to gracefully stop the sequence once it has started.
-This is the next feature I will implement.

 ## Reference

 ```/connect```\